sroman215/DurOrNoDur/README.md

 https://code.visualstudio.com/docs/python/python-tutorial

+11/6/2020 - Do not check in depdendencies or specific .vscode files.
+I realized this caused issues between my machine and Charles' machine, and may cause other problems down the line.

 ## Setup
 After cloning the repo, run the following to point to a virtual environment and install all pip depedencies:
 1. useVirtualEnv.bat